Kraego/OpenDTU-Grafana-Howto/OpenDTUGrafana.md

 ## Influx Data Optimization - (Optional)

 This section describes how to downsample old dataframes in your buckets.
-This helps to safe memory and will enable you to monitor several years back.
+This helps to safe memory and will enable you to monitor data five years back.

 ### Telegraf - Buckets for downsampled data